Soominll/soominlee/_pages/about.md

 I am a <b>Computational Genomics Specialist</b> with a strong foundation in `bioinformatics` and `Deep Learning`, earned through an M.S. in Bio and Brain Engineering from KAIST and a B.S. in Computer Science and Life Science from Handong Global University.
 Currently, I serve as part of the Pipeline Development team at <a href='https://inocras.com/' target="_blank">Inocras</a>, where I focus on developing and refining advanced computational pipelines for both somatic and germline genomic analysis.

-In my current role, I work extensively on `structural variant (SV) calling`, involving implementation of various SV callers, designing mutation refinement algorithms, improving sensitivity in detecting complex genomic alterations.
-My work also encompasses actionable findings in cancer genomics, where I contribute to annotating clinical relevance for various genomic alterations such as CNVs, SVs, SNVs, and INDELs, facilitating the mapping of disease terms and refining clinical trial data.
-Additionally, I am leading AI-driven projects to develop deep learning-based mutation callers.

 My research background includes the development of computational methods to combat drug resistance in cancer using `generative adversarial networks (GANs)` and `graph neural networks (GNNs)` ([link to paper](https://pubmed.ncbi.nlm.nih.gov/38034356/)).
 My hands-on laboratory experience, combined with technical proficiency in Python, R, Java, and C++, equips me to tackle complex challenges in genomics and contribute to advancements in human health.